microsoft/fast/packages/fast-tooling-react/README.md

 ### React children as options

+**NOTE: Child options are DEPRECATED and will be removed in the 2.0.0**

 Children by default only include text elements.
 If you want to add some child components you are providing, you can do this through the `childOptions`.

 ```jsx